lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 Step 1.
 Query the DP0.3 tables for the Main Belt Asteroids
 ==========================================================

 **1.1.** Log into the Rubin Science Platform at data.lsst.cloud and select the Portal Aspect.
-At upper right, next to "TAP Services" choose to "Show", and then select "LSST DP0.3 SSO" from the drop-down menu that appears at the top.
+On top, select the "DP0.3 Catalogs" tab.

 **1.2.** At upper right, next to "View" choose "Edit ADQL".
 Enter the query statement below into the ADQL Query box and
 execute the query to select a good number of MBAs with a fair number of total observations (``numObs`` > 100)